cjmet/WeatherKitty/Project.md

 - [ ] "GNIS ID" ... ".id" is reserved for history station id. oops.
 I may need to check that elsewhere as well.
   - [ ] double check the history station ID is valid before trying to fetch.
 - [ ] History csv fails to return and throws ... need to fix that.
 This is a side effect of GNIS and Vite Conversion
+- [ ] station.id, station.idtype, neareststations, for each type of location?

 #### Project Priority 2